- 1 The Best Places to go Apple Picking in Connecticut

 Silverman’s Farm still produces its own apple cider, which can be picked up, along with their other produce, baked goods and breads, milk, eggs, and cheeses at their Country Market, and fresh flowers from their onsite Greenhouse.

-- Your Guide to 3 Days in New Haven, CT
+- Your Guide to the Best Breweries in Connecticut

-- The Best Fall Fun Activities in New York City
+- The Best Fall Activities in New York City

 - The Best Fall Festivals in New York City

-Lyman Orchards is one of my favorite places to go apple picking in Connecticut.
+Apple picking at Lyman Orchards is one of my favorite things to do in the fall in New England.
 The farm was founded in Middlefield in 1741 after John and Hope Lyman purchase 37 acres of land, including land that is now the present-day Homestead and Apple Barrel, where you can shop their produce selection and sweet treats.

 By the 1890s, they had expanded to more than 1,500 acres of land, encompassing produce, livestock, and hay production.
 Today, the still-family-operated business is one of the best places to go apple picking in Connecticut.